Founder Introductions - Anand Garg

 What's your all time favourite yoga asana?
 Why?

 I don't have a favourite, but if I have to name one I would say savanasa.
-I believe generally in life the opening and closing are more important than what we do in between and the same applies to yoga.
+I believe generally in life the opening and closing are as important as what we do in between and the same applies to yoga.
 You will only receive the proper benefits of your practice when you relax properly at the end.
 In a 1.5 hour yoga session, savasana should be at least 10 minutes.

 What's your mantra?